skolchin/img_utils22/README.md

 For example, 100x100 black color image will be represented as numpy array with shape `[100,100,3]` and all its values equal to `0`, while the same size red image will have the same number of dimensions, but its last value would be `(0,0,255)`.

-Parts of the code were obtained from public sources, respective authorship retained.

 ## List of functions (version 1.0.0)